maidsafe/rfcs/proposed/0008 MPID Messaging.md

 ```
     a, Send Message
     b, Get Message (or Accept Message)
-        This shall also includes the work of removing correspondent mpid_alerts
+        This shall also includes the work of removing correspondent mpid_headers
     c, Delete Message
     d, address relocation (if allows client using fixed mpid address connecting network)
         not required if 1.h is implemented